 Recruitment Limited to Current Employees of ASU, University of Arizona (U of A), Northern Arizona University (NAU), and the Board of Regents (ABOR)

 This recruitment is open only to current regular classified employees, university staff, and non-faculty administrators.
-Emergency hires, graduate assistants/associates, and student employees are not eligible to apply for these positions.
-Recruitment & Selection (OHR) will post vacancies on the OHR Web page and will provide notices to U of A, NAU, and the Board of Regents.
+Short term temporary hires, graduate assistants/associates, and student employees are not eligible to apply for these positions.
+Recruitment & Selection (OHR) will post REQ on the OHR Web.